 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to a Mercy police officer and/or to a Campus Security Authority.
 Filing a police report with a Mercy police officer or CSA will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from the officers.

 If you have experienced sexual assault or dating violence on or off campus, Mercy College can help you in the following ways:

 - Access to Education: If your experience is limiting your ability to attend school, Mercy College can provide reasonable accommodations to break down any barriers you may be encountering.

 - Health and Counseling: Mercy College will connect you to on campus and community partners to assist you in getting counseling and/or medical care.
-View resources.
+View Title IX Resources.

 - Reporting: You have various options if you wish to report sexual assault.
 Confidentiality is a priority for Mercy College, but cannot be guaranteed in all circumstances.
 View information on Reporting an Incident.

 Mercy College of Ohio does not discriminate on the basis of sex, gender, or sexual orientation in its educational programs and activities.
 Mercy College is committed to building and preserving a community in which its members can learn, work, live, and conduct business together free from all forms of sexual misconduct exploitation, intimidation, harassment, and violence.
 Read the full policy.